vercel/examples/README.md

 ## Get started:

-1. Download the [packed version](https://next-middleware-build.vercel.sh/next-v12.0.0-nightly.7.tgz) of Next.
+1. Install the [packed version](https://next-middleware-build.vercel.sh/next-v12.0.0-nightly.7.tgz) of Next.
 Since it's an unreleased version of Next.js, you will have to point to this version from [`package.json`](package.json#L11).

 2. The runtime required to build Next.js with the Edge Middleware is not publish yet either so you will have to require the project to use the specific dev builder version like in the [`vercel.json`](vercel.json#L5) file of this repo.